-Severe flooding occurred in 2002, significantly impacting Diamond Creek habitats that had supported been opened up by die off and blowdown of trees. a population of resident Dolly Varden (Salvelinus malma Walbaum).
+Severe flooding occurred in 2002 significantly impacting Diamond Creek and destroying habitats that had supported a population of resident Dolly Varden (Salvelinus malma Walbaum).
 The floods also had a disastrous impact on local beaver populations, destroying the dams that protect them from predation and provide access to food sources.